U-Alberta/exemplar/README.md

 ## Running

-    $ sh exemplar.sh parser input output
+    $ sh exemplar.sh [options] <input> <output>

-* parser: the parser to be used.
-Valid options are: stanford and malt.
+       -b,--benchmark <arg>   expects input to be a benchmark file (arg = binary | nary) -h,--help              shows this message
+	   -p,--parser <arg>      defines which parser to use (arg = stanford | malt)

-* input: path to the document file or directory containing the document files.
+* *input*: path to the document file or directory containing the document files.
 The tool will recursively look for .txt files in subdirectories.

-* output: path to the file where the triples will be stored.
+* *output*: path to the file where the triples will be stored.
+* *benchmark option*: assumes the input file is formatted according to the ground truth files of [our benchmarks for open relation extraction (click to download)](http://ualberta.ca/~mesquita/emnlp13_ualberta_experiments_v2.zip).
+These benchmarks are discussed in the paper entitled "Effectiveness and Efficiency of Open Relation Extraction" (see reference in the 'Citing' section).
+Valid values for this option are 'binary' (for binary relation extraction) and 'nary' (for nary relation extraction).
+If this option is not provided, the system assumes the input file contains plain text.
+* *parser option*: defines which dependency parser to use.
+Valid values are 'stanford' and 'malt'.
+If this option is not provided, the system will use the Malt parser.

 ## Sample Output